← Back to Blog

 Can Claude for Excel fix formula errors?

 Claude for Excel is available on Pro, Max, Team, and Enterprise plans.
 It is not available on the free Claude plan.
-For enterprise deployments it can also run through Amazon Bedrock, Google Cloud Vertex AI, or Microsoft Foundry.
+For enterprise deployments, it can also run through Amazon Bedrock, Google Cloud Vertex AI, or Microsoft Foundry.

 What file formats does Claude for Excel support?